Skip to content

 How far does a secretaries and administrative assistants, except legal, medical, and executive salary go in Colorado?

-Colorado has a Regional Price Parity of 100 (100 is the national average).
-That's right at the national average.
-After cost-of-living adjustment, the median secretaries and administrative assistants, except legal, medical, and executive salary is worth about $48,690 in national-average purchasing power.
+Colorado has a Regional Price Parity of 103.71 (100 is the national average).
+Prices are above average here, so your dollar buys less than the same salary would in a cheaper metro.
+After cost-of-living adjustment, the median secretaries and administrative assistants, except legal, medical, and executive salary is worth about $46,948 in national-average purchasing power.

 Where do secretaries and administrative assistants, except legal, medical, and executives get paid the most?